SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/logs.md

 layout: redirect
 ---

-The logs tab is used to extract logs from the device.
-The tab will be available if the fragment 'c8y_LogfileRequest' is present in the c8y_SupportedOperations of the device.
+The **Logs** tab is used to extract logs from the device.
+The **Logs** tab will be available if the fragment 'c8y_LogfileRequest' is present in the c8y_SupportedOperations of the device.
 The device should contain a fragment called c8y_SupportedLogs, which holds an array of the types of logs that it supports.
 They will later be referenced when logs are requested.

 ### Setting supported logs